subhamsaha1997/serene-beamertheme/README.md

 # Compiling .tex file
 Use XeLatex to compile instead of plain PDFLatex.
 Most of the GUI provides the option to switch.
+Keep the .sty (style file) in the same folder when you compile the .tex file.